Gargaj/Bonzomatic/README.md

 On recent macOS, to allow sound input to be captured (for FFT textures to be generated), you need to: Open up System Preferences, click on Security & Privacy, click on the Privacy tab then click on the Microphone menu item.
 Make sure Bonzomatic.app is in the list and ticked.

 ## Configuration
-You can configure Bonzomatic by creating a `config.json` and placing it next to the binary executable you're planning to run in the working directory for the binary; Bonzomatic will helpfully print this directory out for you when you run it, and you can also pass a file (with absolute or relative path, whichever you want) to load any other file as `config.json`.
+You can configure Bonzomatic by creating a `config.json` and placing it next to the binary executable you're planning to run in the working directory for the binary; Bonzomatic will helpfully print this directory out for you when you run it, and you can also pass a file (with absolute or relative path, whichever you want) as parameter to the executable to load any other file as `config.json`.
 This allows you to have multiple configurations for multiple situations.

 The file can have the following contents: (all fields are optional)
 ``` javascript